 "If I'm not planning on buying anything when I go out I will leave my purse and cards at home so even if I see something I want I can't buy it," shares DrawTheLine.

-"Next month I am also going to start a spreadsheet and track all my purchases and then review it every month to see where I can cut down," they add.
+"Next month I am also going to start a spreadsheet and track all my purchases and then review it every month to see where I can cut down."

 3. ALWAYS ask for a discount

-You’ll be eligible for a lot of pre-arranged student discounts with your NUS card.
+You’ll be eligible for a lot of student discounts with your TOTUM card.
 Sometimes it’s hard to tell which shops offer discount, but it can't hurt to ask – a lot of places will offer a discount if you simply provide your student ID.

-"Always ask, just to be sure," comments TheGalwayGirl, adding "I bought some boots in the sale and asked for student discount, lady said they didn't do it but then thought about it and gave me 10% off sale price".
+"Always ask, just to be sure," comments TheGalwayGirl.
+"I bought some boots in the sale and asked for student discount, the shop thought about it and gave me 10% off sale price."